SpiritIT/timezonecomplete/doc/LDML.md

 ## Supported patterns

-The table below shows the format patterns and whether timezonecomplete supports them:
+The table below shows the format patterns and whether timezonecomplete supports them.
+If you need additional patterns to be supported then please submit a PR or an issue.

 | Type | Pattern | Example | Format support | Parse support | Description |
 |---|---|---|---|---|---|